voxpupuli/puppet-bareos/REFERENCE.md

 ### <a name="bareos--director--console"></a>`bareos::director::console`

-Configure an **Named Console** aka **Restricted Console**.
-Both the names and the passwords in these two entries must match much as is the case for Client programs.
+Manage the Director's side of a **Named Console** (also called a **Restricted Console**) definition.
+The names and passwords in the Director's config and the Console's config must match much as is the case for Client programs.
+The Console is used by an administrator or user to interact with the Director.

 #### Parameters